 There are several Lord of The Rings adaptation movie, such as the cartoon version and a trilogy directed by Peter Jackson who also directed the extended version.
 The most famous trilogy directed by Peter Jackson is the regular version (Not extended version) which later become one of the base piece of literature to make interest for the audience to seek more deeply toward the stories and universe.
 As a novel adaptation, there are missing parts from the novel, but some parts are well interpreted into the screen casts and acting.

 The first part of the trilogy which is The Fellowship of The Rings, is an introductory to the universe, races, and conflicts.
 Concerning about the race, there are many races that played important roles.
 The band of fellowship of the rings consist of elf, dwarf, hobbits, and humans.
 Although Gandalf the Grey has similar feature as human, he was a maia which is an angelic being.
 In this part of the trilogy, human races are not presented in many number.
 The only human that presents through the film is only Aragorn and Boromir.
 Both Tolkien and Jackson surprisingly brought out every races personality into every fellowship members especially Boromir and Aragorn.
 They are the part of the fellowship with each different traits.
 In the movie, Aragorn which was played by Viggo Mortensen portraits a man of focus and leadership towards the fellowship.
 Besides that, Aragorn is technically considered as the good guy in the movie but for Boromir it is different.
-Boromir could be considered as the part of character who made up a conflict in the plot of the movie.
+Boromir could be considered as the part of character who made a conflict in the plot of the movie.
 His desire for the ring, took over all of his control, even though his intention to use the ring was to save his people from destruction of the war.
 This shows an issue that makes him even more interesting than Aragorn.
 The issue that presented significantly by Boromir is his selfishness towards the fellowship which is one of the traits that Boromir struggles to control.
 His act and decision are complicated throughout the film that led into a conflict.
-His personality are the main reason to conduct this research because he tried to fulfill his desire for the ring while also uses defense mechanism to boost his ego.
+The peculiar presentation of Boromir characteris the main reason to conduct this research.
+It is because he tried to fulfill his desire for the ring while at the same time he uses defense mechanism to boost his ego.

-There are several theories used in the analysis which is characterization, defense mechanism, and psychoanalysis itself.
+There are several theories used in the analysis: characterization, defense mechanism, and psychoanalysis .

-In Narration: Introduction to The Theory of Narrative by Mieke Bal (1997) stated that ‘character’ in a piece of literature is a common denominator to a person.
+In Narration: Introduction to The Theory of Narrative by Bal (1997) stated that ‘character’ in a piece of literature is a common denominator to a person.
 Moreover, literature made around people and about people.
 Her statement are critics to other criticism which declares that character cannot be considered as a person or human being.
 But, Bal also declare that a character resembles some human traits such as psychological and ideological traits.
 With this approach, character could be identified as a person in psychological and ideological matter.
 Aside from that, the characterization could be achieved with this approach.

 Therefore, as the characterization has been identified the character could be analyzed furthermore with psychoanalysis approach.
 This analysis could be conducted because a character are considered as a person whereas a psychoanalysis is a therapy for a person who has a problem in their psychic.